UNOBRIDGELab/SocialComparison/SC-interview-protocol.md

 11. When comparing your projects, what factors help you determine if the comparison is relevant?
 12. In what areas could another project influence your decisions?
 Do you use information about other projects to make decisions about project engagement?
 13. What factors can determine if a proposed change makes it into the project?

+### Use Case Questions
 Take a moment and think about potential Use Cases for community health metrics.
 These can be use cases that you have successfully used prior or even use cases that you believe would be helpful in the future.

-Use Case Questions
 1. What question are you trying to answer?
 2. What is the Use Case Title?
 3. Why do you need this Use Case?